energysistem/manuals/42174 - AQUATIC/en/02-maintenance.md

 * Do not expose your *Energy Music Box Aquatic Bluetooth*  to shock or high temperatures.

-* Do not place your *Energy Music Box Aquatic Bluetooth*  close to devices that emit strong magnetic fields.

 * Do not disassemble the device.
 Any repair must be done exlusively by qualified personnel of Energy Sistem Soyntec S.A.

 * Be sure to keep your *Energy Music Box Aquatic Bluetooth*  turned off while not in use.